rapyuta-robotics/rapyuta-io-docs/hugo/content/8_release-updates/2021/november.md

 #### Improvements

-* Downloads are now optimized by reducing the number of lines for each historical log chunk.
+* Downloads are now optimized by reducing the number of lines from 100k to 10k for each historical log chunk.
 * Historical logs now support a consistent date format.
 * Width of the search logs input box has been increased.